-The difference to digital night vision devices is that you see the image directly through the device without a screen.
-This means the device has no refresh rate, so the image is displayed in the normal time without any delay.
+The difference to digital night vision devices is that you see the image directly through the optic without a screen.
+This means the optic has no refresh rate, so the image is displayed in the normal time without any delay.

 Digital night vision devices work differently.
 They have a sensor behind the objective lens, which captures the image.
 This sensor processes and converts the image you are looking at to an electric signal, which, in the end, is showed on the screen in the ocular.
 Because the image gets converted, all digital night vision devices have a refresh rate.

 Digital and analog night vision devices are available in many different shapes and sizes, each designed for a different purpose: